-(a) General.
-When a GSAR provision or clause is used without deviation in a solicitation or contract, it shall be identified by number, title, and date (e.g., 552.211-77, Packing List (FEB 1996)).

-(b) Deviations.
-(1) Federal Acquisition Regulation deviations.
-When a GSAR provision or clause is used with an authorized deviation in lieu of a FAR provision or clause in a solicitation or contract, it shall be identified by number, title, date, and the deviation label (e.g., 552.232-1, Payments (NOV 2009) (DEVIATION FAR 52.232-1)).
-The deviation label consists of the text "DEVIATION FAR" and the applicable FAR provision or clause number enclosed in parentheses (e.g., (DEVIATION FAR 52.232-1)).

-(2) General Services Administration Acquisition Regulation deviations.
-When a GSAR provision or clause is used with an authorized deviation in a solicitation or contract, it shall be identified by number, title, date, and the text "(DEVIATION)" inserted after the date (e.g., 552.232-1, Payments (NOV 2009) (DEVIATION)).
+- (a) General.
+When a GSAR provision or clause is used without deviation in a solicitation or contract, it shall be identified by number, title, and date (e.g., 552.211-77, Packing List (FEB 1996)). - (b) Deviations.(1) Federal Acquisition Regulation deviations.
+When a GSAR provision or clause is used with an authorized deviation in lieu of a FAR provision or clause in a solicitation or contract, it shall be identified by- - (i) The addition of "(FAR DEVIATION)" after the date of the GSAR provision or clause. - (ii) The addition of standardized language at the beginning of the prescription that reads "FAR deviation.
+GSA has a deviation from FAR (provision or clause number) . . .". - (2) General Services Administration Acquisition Regulation deviations.
+When a GSAR provision or clause is used with an authorized deviation in a solicitation or contract, it shall be identified by-

-(c) Alternates.
+- (i) The addition of "(GSAR DEVIATION)" after the date of the GSAR provision or clause. - (ii) The addition of standardized language at the beginning of the prescription that reads "GSAR deviation.
+GSA has a deviation from GSAR (provision or clause number) . . . ". - (c) Alternates.
 When a GSAR provision or clause is used with an alternate in a solicitation or contract, it shall be identified by the basic provision or clause citation and the alternate label (e.g., 552.211-77, Packing List (FEB 1996) Alternate I (MAY 2003)).
 The alternate label consists of the word "Alternate", the alternate number, and date (e.g., Alternate I (MAY 2003)).